bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 -Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.

 5. What is the command you can use to switch between branches?
-For example you are working on -FIRSTNAME-LASTNAME branch and you want to switch back to main. git checkout main to switch to that branch.
+For example you are working on -FIRSTNAME-LASTNAME branch and you want to switch back to main.

+ - "git checkout main" to switch to main branch.

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
 Git fetch fetches the changes while git pull merges them after fetching.